 In 2014, the Prints and the Potter Gallery celebrated its 40th anniversary of bringing fine art and handmade American crafts to New England’s second largest city.
 Its custom picture framing division is the oldest framing shop in the city and accounts for roughly half the gallery’s business.
 Owner Norman Ringdahl is still very much in charge, and he is now serving second- and third-generation customers.
 Always involved in the local arts scene, Ringdahl has served on the Board of Directors of Arts Worcester, and has been very active in Art In the Parks and its offshoot program, Art In the Parking Lot.

 Nowadays, the Prints and the Potter represents such nationally known craftspeople as master glass artist Josh Simpson, Pennsylvania potter Bill Campbell, silver jewelry designer Carolyn Zakarija, and several fine American woodworkers.
 A number of local craftspeople are also represented in the jewelry, pottery, glass and woodworking displays.
 English etcher Jo Barry is still an important presence, even after more than thirty years.

-The Prints and the Potter also offers both original paintings and reproduction prints by local artist Mark Waitkus, known for his watercolors of Worcester colleges and other landmarks, and who was more recently appointed official painter of the Boston Red Sox, and a licensed artist of Major League Baseball and NCAA Athletics.
+The Prints and the Potter offers both original paintings and reproduction prints by local artist Mark Waitkus, known for his watercolors of Worcester colleges and other landmarks, and who was more recently appointed official painter of the Boston Red Sox, and a licensed artist of Major League Baseball and NCAA Athletics.

 – Norman Ringdahl